 Also worth noting is the acknowledgment of the fact that facilitating a ransom payment doesn’t necessarily bring a business out of the woods during an attack.
 Recent attacks have shown us that simply paying the ransom doesn’t always give users access back to their data.
 Earlier this year, a cloud service provider was hit with ransomware and while they were able to stop the attacker from encrypting the files, they still weren’t in the clear.
 The victims still had to pay a ransom when the hackers stole data from their network and threatened to leak it.

 Moral of the story: If your recovery strategy for a ransomware event is to call your cyber insurance company and pay the ransom, you are missing key controls to guarantee recovery.
-Ensure your business and your clients are aware of the risks and have a robust business continuity and disaster recovery (BCDR) tool in place to recover data and continue business operations in the event of an attack.
+Ensure your business is aware of the risks and have a robust business continuity and disaster recovery tool in place to recover data and continue business operations in the event of an attack.